 I heard you have a recording studio - is that true?

-We are in the process of building a Digital Livestream Studio/Rehearsal space, and collaborative learn/work at the facility in Barrie, ON.
-This studio will have enhanced COVID-19 safety protocols and provide and opportunity for participants to deliver high quality, professional livestream performances, and collaborate with each other easily.
-The studio is expected to open mid-2022.
+We are in the process of completing our Digital Livestream Studio/Rehearsal space, and collaborative learn/work at the facility in Barrie, ON.
+This studio will has enhanced COVID-19 safety protocols and provides an opportunity for participants to deliver high quality, professional livestream performances, and collaborate with each other easily.

 I'm still in secondary school.
 Can get a credit for this summer work experience?